In-Context Pure Exploration in Continuous Decision Spaces: Abstract

 \section{Abstract}

 In active sequential testing, also termed \emph{pure exploration}, a learner is tasked with the goal to adaptively acquire information so as to identify an unknown ground-truth hypothesis with as few queries as possible.
-This problem, originally studied by Chernoff in 1959, has several applications: classical formulations include Best-Arm Identification (BAI) in bandits, where actions index hypotheses, and generalized search problems, where strategically chosen queries reveal partial information about a hidden label.
-In many modern settings, however, the hypothesis space is \emph{continuous} and naturally coincides with the query/action space: for example, identifying an optimal action in a continuous-armed bandit, localizing an $\epsilon$-ball contained in a target region, or estimating the minimizer of an unknown function from a sequence of observations.
+This problem has several motivating applications, including Best-Arm Identification (BAI) in bandits, where actions index hypotheses, and generalized search problems, where strategically chosen queries reveal partial information about a hidden label.
+In many modern settings, however, the hypothesis, or recommendation space, is \emph{continuous}: for example, identifying a near optimal action in a continuous-armed bandit, localizing an $\epsilon$-ball contained in a target region, or estimating the minimizer of a function from noisy observations.
+Existing methods are predominantly frequentist and model-specific, while learned approaches have been limited to finite recommendation spaces.
+We introduce \cicpe{}, a theory-guided learned model for Bayesian fixed-confidence pure exploration with continuous recommendations. \cicpe{} meta-trains sequential architectures over a task prior to jointly learn exploration, stopping and recommendations strategies.
+At inference time, it actively gathers evidence on tasks and identifies an $\epsilon$-optimal recommendation \emph{without} parameter updates.

-In this work, we study pure exploration in such continuous spaces and introduce \emph{Continuous In-Context Pure Exploration} for this regime.
-We introduce \cicpets, an algorithm that meta-trains deep neural policies to map observation histories to (i) the next continuous query action and (ii) a predicted hypothesis, thereby learning transferable sequential testing strategies directly from data.
-At inference time, \cicpets{} actively gathers evidence on previously unseen tasks and infers the true hypothesis \emph{without} parameter updates or explicit hand-crafted information models.
-We validate \cicpets{} across a range of benchmarks, spanning continuous best-arm identification, region localization, and function minimizer identification.